Ai Business

 The 60-Minute Evaluation

-For tools that pass the filter, here is the structured evaluation process.
+For tools that pass the filter, here's the structured evaluation process.

 Minutes 1-15: Setup and first impression.
 Create an account, complete the minimum setup, and get to the point where you can test the tool on a real task.
-If setup takes longer than fifteen minutes, that is a warning sign about ongoing complexity.
+If setup takes longer than fifteen minutes, that's a warning sign about ongoing complexity.

 Minutes 15-45: Real task test.
 Test the tool on an actual task from your business, not a demo task.
 Use real data, real requirements, and real quality standards.
 Compare the output directly to what your current approach produces.